-Appeals Court: dismissal of malpractice in marina drowning case upheld
+Appeals court: Dismissal of malpractice in marina drowning case upheld

-TRAVERSE CITY – One hitch in a tangled knot of civil cases involving a prominent Detroit-area personal injury attorney tightened Tuesday, following a unanimous ruling by the Michigan Court Appeals.
+TRAVERSE CITY — One hitch in a tangled knot of civil cases with a prominent Detroit-area personal injury attorney tightened Tuesday, following a unanimous ruling by the Michigan Court of Appeals.

 “We review a trial court’s decision to dismiss a case as a sanction for an abuse of discretion, noting that dismissal ‘is a drastic step that should be taken cautiously,’” the ruling stated, referencing case law.

-The Court of Appeals’ ruling remanded this part of the case back to the trial court for dismissal.
+The Court of Appeals’ ruling remanded one summary disposition portion of the case back to the trial court for dismissal.

 Reached by phone, Power declined comment.

+In a seven-page unpublished opinion, Justices Thomas C. Cameron, Douglas B. Shapiro and Brock A. Swartzle ruled against all five of Fieger’s complaints, citing a lack of factual or contractual evidence.

-The justices also had harsh words for Fieger, who is best known for representing Jack Kevorkian in the 1990s and running unsuccessfully for governor in 1998 as the Democratic nominee.
+The justices had harsh words for Fieger, best known for representing Jack Kevorkian in the 1990s and running unsuccessfully for governor in 1998 as the Democratic nominee.

 Fieger’s five-count conspiracy and malpractice suit against Robb and others arose following the Aug.
 15, 2011 death of Michael Knudsen, 18, who jumped off a dock and into electrified water in the marina, as previously reported by the Record-Eagle.